postsharp/Metalama.Documentation/content/conceptual/migration/migrating-aspects.md

 * Create a new branch for this work in your source repository.
 * Verify that the projects build without error.
 If possible, address any warnings in your code.
 * Verify that all unit tests are successful.
-* When your projects are free of errors, warnings, and failed tests, commit and push.
+* When your projects are free of errors, warnings, and failed tests, commit and push your branch.

 ## Step 4.
 Change PostSharp package references to Metalama.Migration and check errors